The only comprehensive bariatrics program in Savannah

 After you leave the hospital, you will have 24/7 telephone access to a nurse, along with scheduled appointments with an exercise physiologist and dietitian.

-The modifications made to your gastrointestinal tract will require permanent changes in your eating habits.
+Weight-loss surgery requires you to make permanent changes in your eating habits.
 Some of the changes include:

 - Chew solid foods, such as steak, thoroughly.